Old Chosŏn: Wiman Joseon and downfall

 Han dynasty destroys Wiman Joseon, establishing Four Commanderies of Han in the northern Korean peninsula.

 In 195 BCE, King Jun appointed a refugee from Yan, Wi Man, to guard the frontier.
 Wi Man later rebelled in 194 BCE and usurped the throne of Old Chosŏn.
 King Jun fled to Jin in the south of the Korean Peninsula.

 In 109 BCE, Emperor Wu of Han invaded near the Liao River.
 A conflict would erupt in 109 BCE, when Wi Man's grandson King Ugeo refused to let Jin's ambassadors through his territory in order to reach the Han dynasty.
 King Ugeo refused and had his son, Prince Wi Jang (長降) escort the ambassador back home.
 However, when they got close to Han's borders, the ambassador assassinated Wi Jang (長降) and claimed to Emperor Wu that he had defeated Joseon in battle.
 Emperor Wu, unaware of this deception, made him the military commander of the Commandery of Liaodong.
 The outraged King Ugeo made a raid on Liaodong and killed She He.
 Scholars also hypothesize that the initiation of war may also have been because the Han dynasty was concerned that Old Chosŏn would ally with the Xiongnu against the Han.

-In response, Emperor Wu commissioned a two-pronged attack, one by land and one by sea, against Old Chosŏn.
+In response, Emperor Wu commissioned a two-pronged attack, both by land and sea, against Old Chosŏn.
 The two forces attacking Old Chosŏn were unable to coordinate well with each other and suffered large losses.
 Eventually, the commands were merged, and Wanggeom fell in 108 BCE.
 Han took over the Old Chosŏn lands and established Four Commanderies of Han in the western part of former Old Chosŏn.

 Old Chosŏn disintegrated by the 1st century BCE as it gradually lost the control of its former fiefs.
 Many successor states sprang from its former territory, such as Buyeo, Okjeo, Dongye.
 Goguryeo and Baekje arose out from Buyeo.